Cordova & Fernós Internship Program

 • Be a student at the undergraduate or post-graduate level enrolled in a university in Puerto Rico with a cumulative grade point average (GPA) of at least 3.00.

-• Have a minimum of sixty (60) credits approved when applying to the internship.
+• Have a minimum of fifty (50) credits approved or in process of approval with certification form the registrar's office upon applying to the internship.

 • Have good command of the English language both verbally and in writing.